brianmcmichael/JavaMath/README.md

 JavaMath
 ========

-A collection of static mathematical functions in Java.
+A collection of static mathematical and physics functions in Java.